PsyTeachR/ug1-practical/docs/02-programming-basics.md

 <p class="caption">(\#fig:img-kitteh)The truth about programming</p>
 </div>

 Getting good at programming really means getting good trying stuff out,  searching for help online, and finding examples of code to copy.
-If you are having difficulty with any of the exercises contained in this book then you can ask for help on Slack or Moodle, however, learning to problem-solve effectively is a key skill that you need to develop throughout this course.
+If you are having difficulty with any of the exercises contained in this book then you can ask for help on Teams, however, learning to problem-solve effectively is a key skill that you need to develop throughout this course.

 * Use the help documentation.
 If you're struggling to understand how a function works, remember the `?function` command.
 * If you get an error message, copy and paste it in to Google - it's very likely someone else has had the same problem.